mbursell/ReLERNN-pipeline/README.md

       cd examples/
       ./example_pipeline.sh
       ```
       * Running the example should only take a few minutes.
 You can watch the progress be printed out.
-When finished running, type the ```exit``` to exit the interactive session
+When finished running, type ```exit``` to exit the interactive session
       * The output of the example run will be located in a directory called "example_output".
 The file containing the final results is called "example.PREDICT.BSCORRECTED.txt"